colonial-heritage/colonial-collections/packages/database/README.md

 # Connecting to the local MySQL database with Docker.

-You can create a MySQL database with docker.
+You can create a MySQL database with Docker.
 Use the following command to start your MySQL container.
 It will create a new Docker volume called 'mysql'.

     docker run --name mysql -d \
         -p 3306:3306 \